open-strategy-partners/osp_marketing_tools/README.md

 When reviewing a written piece of content, use a code to support your editorial comment or suggestion.

-## How to use the codes

-They are organized into four [editing phases](phases.md) and help you edit consistently.

-See the [How-to Guide](guide.md) to learn how to use the codes when you're editing.
+## Who is this for?

+This guide is for OSP team members and anyone who wants to learn how we work.
+We created structures, workflows, and processes to help us communicate authentically — on behalf of our clients and ourselves.

 ## Contributing to the codes

-We've based the editing codes on principles in our Writing Guide.
+We've based the editing codes on principles in our [Writing Guide](https://github.com/open-strategy-partners/writing-guide).
 This is a living collection - if we missed something, please log an issue to let us know.

 You can use these codes as-is, or clone this repo and add your own codes to support your in-house style guide.
+We would love your suggestions and feedback.
+To collaborate, create an issue in this repo or open a pull request.

 ## License